 Dr. Michael Lutter, Dr. Connie Langellier and Erin McGinty, M.S.
 Join Eating Recovery Center, Dallas

-Eating disorder treatment facility welcomes three experts who bring key insight and expertise, complimenting ERC’s leadership in the region.
+Eating disorder treatment center welcomes three experts who bring key insight and expertise, complimenting ERC’s leadership in the region.

 DALLAS (2016)—Eating Recovery Center, Dallas (ERC Dallas), a trusted provider of comprehensive treatment for eating disorders, announced today the addition of Dr. Michael Lutter, Dr. Connie Langellier, and Erin McGinty to its clinical and medical leadership team.
 Dr. Lutter will serve as a Staff Psychiatrist, McGinty as Clinical Director, and Dr. Langellier as a Clinical Manager.
 Together, with the existing team of experts, they aim to provide quality care to patients and their families as ERC Dallas meets the rising demand for specialized eating disorder treatment in that area.